 On 13 August, the pound sterling to US dollar (GBP/USD) exchange rate was trending in the region of 1.5584 while the pound sterling to euro (GBP/EUR) exchange rate was trending in the region of 1.4022.

-So, what should we be looking out for next week?
+So, what should we be looking out for in the coming week?

-Exchange rates can be extremely volatile.
+Recent events have shown how volatile exchange rates can be.
 Look into registering for regular market updates if you want to stay up-to-date with the latest market movements.

-Ecostats to impact euro (EUR) exchange rate movement with Grexit fears banished
+Eurozone confidence data to impact euro (EUR) exchange rate outlook

 Exchange rate movements can be swift and dramatic, so if you’ve got a currency requirement coming up and want to move your funds at the right time you may want to have a chat with a currency specialist.